 - the environment in which the entity operated;

-that may have had a significant impact on the entity's performance (section 16F(2) item 3 of the PGPA Rule).
+that may have had a significant impact on the entity's performance in the reporting period (section 16F(2) item 3 of the PGPA Rule).

 It is good practice for the analysis of the factors that contributed to performance to be included for individual performance measures as well as at an entity-wide level.